 Beijing - Beijing duck dinner.

-Day 2 - Shanghai Today join your leader for a walking tour to historical Shanghai.
+2 - Shanghai Today join your leader for a walking tour to historical Shanghai.
 Get a taste of 1920s Shanghai at the Bund, a spectacular array of art-deco style buildings lining what was once the most important financial street in Asia.
-Using the efficient subway, continue to Yuyuan Gardens, a classic example of traditional Chinese landscape gardening.
-The afternoon is free for you to explore at your own pace.
-Maybe hit Luwan's Huaihai Road is a busy shopping street and is home to both Xintiandi and Tianzifang, the popular shopping and dining spots for visitors, plus the area's tree-lined avenues and their many Tudor mansions still retain an air of the 'Paris of the East'.
-Join back with your group tonight for an included dinner of local specialties.
+The afternoon is free for you to explore the city.
+Perhaps stroll the tree-lined streets of the French Concession, visit one of the tranquil temples or contemporary art galleries, or indulge in a little shopping.
+Rejoin your group tonight for an included dinner of local specialties.

-Day 3 - Luoyang Take advantage of free time in the morning to delve further into Shanghai's sights and sounds.
-Perhaps get another taste of the city's eclectic food scene before boarding a westbound bullet train this around midday.
-Travel for about 6 hours to Luoyang, arriving in the early evening.
-Ancient China’s prosperous capital for many dynasties, archaeological digs of the surrounding countryside have unearthed some fascinating ancient treasures.
+3 - Luoyang The complex and spectacular Yuyuan Gardens await you this morning.
+A classic example of traditional Chinese gardening, these lands were first crafted by Pan Yunduan during the Ming Dynasty as a place of comfort and enjoyment for his parents.
+From the serenity of the gardens to the rush of high speed train travel!
+Board a westbound train and relax as the scenery whisks by.
+Arrive in Luoyang in the early evening.
+Ancient China's prosperous capital for many dynasties, archaeological digs of the surrounding countryside have unearthed some fascinating ancient treasures.
 After settling into your hotel, perhaps venture to the Old Town for dinner with the group.

-Day 5 - Longmen – Xi'an This morning you'll drive to the Longmen Grottoes (approximately 40 mins).
+5 - Longmen - Xi This morning you'll drive to the Longmen Grottoes (approximately 40 mins).
 These 2100 caves, filled with more than 100,000 statues of Buddha dating back as far as the fourth century, are rare examples of exquisite Buddhist rock carving.
-Learn more about this UNESCO World Heritage-listed site as you explore some of the masterpieces with a local guide.
+Learn more about this UNESCO World Heritage-listed site as you explore some of the masterpieces with your leader.
 In the afternoon, take a bullet train from Luoyang to Xi'an (approximately 2 hours), arriving in the early evening.
 Xi'an, capital for 13 dynasties and kingdoms over the last 2500 years, is not only rich in ancient history but also full of life.
 Muslim quarter is a local favorite for great food experiences.
 Join your leader for a sizzling local dinner here in the evening.
-In your free time, don't miss out on a bike ride on the ancient city wall, or a visit to the Big Wild Goose pagoda
+In your free time, don't miss out on a bike ride on the ancient city wall, or a visit to the Giant Wild Goose Pagoda.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.